aduarte88/guiadoautomovel/README.md

 ### `components`
 Shared components folder.
 - `DataBox` wrap in this component any received data.
-It represents loading(spinloader animation), error and empty statuses (examaple in `src/pages/News.vue`).
+It represents loading(spinloader animation), error and empty statuses (examaple in `src/pages/carsDetail.vue`).
-- `UiImgLoader` - `img` tag wrapper.
-Shows image loading(pulseloader animation) status and animate onloading as option.
-- `UiModal` - simple modal window.
-- `PulseLoading` and `SpinnerWave` - loading animation.
-- `UiUploadMulti` and `UiUploadSingle` - file upload example components.
 - ...

 ### `config`